john-itcsolutions/cheirrs/README.md

 `juju add-relation <application>:db localhost-localhost:ubuntu/k8s.postgresql:db`

-to connect "application" to the database under "localhost-localhost" controller, from the 'uk8s' controller in the kubeflow model (in this case).
+to connect "application" to the database under 'localhost-localhost' controller, from the 'uk8s' controller in the kubeflow model (in this case).
 __________________________________________________________________

 ## Blockchains-Database Server (Smart-web)